 The speed of an airboat depends primarily on two things.
 The first is the build as well as the load on the boat.
 This includes not just the load of the passengers and their stuff.
 It also includes the load of the fan and the material used for the construction itself.
 This is something that is paid special attention to when it comes to constructing airboats for racing purposes.

 So how fast can an airboat go?
 It might surprise you to know that racing airboats can reach a speed of over 130 miles per hour or 209 kilometers per hour!

-However, that is not in any way shape or form the ability of an airboat’s maximum speed.
+However, that does not shape or form the ability of an airboat’s maximum speed.
 The answer to this question is not as simple as a one-liner, as there are too many variables in the mix that determine the ability of an airboat to go at a certain speed.

 Does Speed Matter?

 When it comes to airboats, it is tricky to explain the importance of speed.
-In simple words, speed is important—but it can be very dangerous.
+In simple words, speed is important—but it can be very dangerous too.

-Now that is out of the way, let’s discuss both types of airboats and their top speeds, build, purpose and average speeds to get a better idea of what these boats are all about—and what they can really do.
+Now, let’s discuss both types of airboats and their top speeds, including their build, purpose, and average speeds, to better understand what these boats are all about and what they can really do.

 How Fast Can Racing Airboats Go?

 When you come to customized airboats, it is always difficult to pinpoint an average speed as every airboat is different from the rest.
-There are some companies that specialize in making marine airboats as well as all-terrain vehicles (commonly referred to as ATV airboats) for both leisure and racing purposes.
+Some companies specialize in making marine airboats and all-terrain vehicles (commonly referred to as ATV airboats) for both leisure and racing purposes.